antrad/Abuse_1996/README.md

 ## 2. ADDITIONAL FEATURES

-These are the major changes I made compared to Xenoveritas version:
+These are the changes I made compared to Xenoveritas version:

   * Enabled custom resolutions and enabled lights at high resolutions
   * Re-enabled OpenGL rendering to enable vsync